Tyne and Wear: Governance

 Although Tyne and Wear County Council was abolished in 1986, several joint bodies exist to run certain services on a county-wide basis.
 Most notable is the Tyne and Wear Passenger Transport Authority, which co-ordinates transport policy.
-Through its passenger transport executive, known as Nexus, it owns and operates the Tyne and Wear Metro light rail system, and the Shields ferry service and the Tyne Tunnel, linking communities on either side of the River Tyne.
+Through its passenger transport executive, known as Nexus, it owns and operates the Tyne and Wear Metro light rail system, the Shields Ferry service and the Tyne Tunnel, linking communities on either side of the River Tyne.
 Also through Nexus, the authority subsidises socially necessary transport services (including taxis) and operates a concessionary fares scheme for the elderly and disabled.
-Nexus has been an executive body of the North East Joint Transport Committee since November 2018.
+Nexus was an executive body of the North East Joint Transport Committee from November 2018 and now administers funds on behalf of the Joint Transport Committee of the North East Combined Authority.

 Other joint bodies include the Tyne and Wear Fire and Rescue Service and Tyne & Wear Archives & Museums, which was created from the merger of the Tyne and Wear Archives Service and Tyne and Wear Museums.
 These joint bodies are administered by representatives of all five of the constituent councils.
 In addition the Northumbria Police force covers Northumberland and Tyne and Wear.

 There have been occasional calls for Tyne and Wear to be abolished and the traditional border between Northumberland and County Durham to be restored.

-Tyne and Wear is divided into 12 Parliamentary constituencies.
+Tyne and Wear is divided into 12 parliamentary constituencies.
 Historically, the area has been a Labour stronghold; South Shields is the only Parliamentary constituency that has never returned a Conservative Member of Parliament (MP) to the House of Commons since the Reform Act of 1832.

 At the level of local government, all of the region's five unitary authorities were controlled by Labour in 2019.

 Newcastle and Sunderland are known for declaring their election results early on election night.
 Therefore, they frequently give the first indication of nationwide trends.
 An example of this was at the 2016 European Union referendum.
 Newcastle was the first large city to declare, and 50.6% of voters voted to Remain; this proportion was far lower than predicted by experts.
 Sunderland declared soon after and gave a 62% vote to Leave, much higher than expected.
 These two results were seen as an early sign that the United Kingdom had voted to Leave.